-- To provide students with an overview of urban areas of the world - To introduce students to countries and cultures throughout the world - To give students a basic understanding of patterns of urban development and different urban systems (e.g., grid patterns, organic patterns, ecological systems, transit systems, etc.) - To guide students through the processes of urbanization and to help them comprehend the regional and global consequences of such processes
+- To identify the urban areas of the world and define basic vocabulary relevant to the urban areas. - To articulate a basic understanding of patterns of urban development and different urban systems (e.g., grid patterns, organic patterns, ecological systems, transit systems, etc.). - To connect the processes of urbanization to the regional and global consequences of such processes.